Marketing design

 Great marketing happens when words and visuals work together.
 But too often, they don't.

-Designers wait on copy.
-Copywriters struggle to fit text into rigid layouts.
-Clients expect one person to do both.
+Designers wait to write copy, and copywriters struggle to fit text into rigid layouts.
+Clients expect one person to handle both graphic design and copywriting skills.
 The result?
-Frustrating revisions and disjointed branding.
+Frustrating revisions, inconsistent visuals, and disjointed branding.

 The solution comes down to two collaboration models:

-2. Real world: Copy first, then design, followed by revisions.
+• Real world: Write copy first, then proceed with the design, followed by revisions.

 Most teams rely on the second approach, but many projects require a mix of both.
-At TodayMade, we’ve seen firsthand how the right strategies can turn a chaotic process into a smooth, efficient collaboration.
-Below, we’ll share practical ways to streamline your workflow, reduce revisions, and avoid common pitfalls.
+At TodayMade, we've seen firsthand how the right content strategy and clear workflows can transform a chaotic design process into efficient collaboration.
+Below, we'll share practical examples, actionable tips, and key insights to streamline your workflow, reduce revisions, and ensure your message resonates effectively with your target audience.

 Why collaboration often fails (and how to fix it)